terraform-google-modules/terraform-example-foundation/README.md

 #### Logs

-Among the four projects created under the common folder, two projects (`prj-c-logging`, `prj-c-billing-logs`) are used for logging.
-The first one is for organization-wide audit logs, and the second one is for billing logs.
+Under the common folder, a project `prj-c-logging` is used as the destination for organization wide sinks.
+This includes admin activity audit logs from all projects in your organization and the billing account.

-In both cases, the logs are collected into BigQuery datasets which you can then use for general querying, dashboarding, and reporting.
-Logs are also exported to Pub/Sub, a Cloud Storage bucket, and a log bucket.
+Logs are collected into a logging bucket with a linked BigQuery dataset, which can be used for ad-hoc log investigations, querying, or reporting.
+Log sinks can also be configured to export to Pub/Sub for exporting to external systems or Cloud Storage for long-term storage.

 **Notes**: